Generic properties of topological groups: Introduction

 \textbf{Motivation.} Generic properties in the sense of Baire category have been extensively studied in numerous branches of mathematics.
 For example, there is a vast literature on the behavior of the generic continuous function.

-More recently, E.~Akin, M.~Hurley and J.~A.~Kennedy \cite{AKIN} investigated the dynamics of generic homeomorphisms of compact spaces.
+More recently, E.~Akin, M.~Hurley, and J.~A.~Kennedy \cite{AKIN} investigated the dynamics of generic homeomorphisms of compact spaces.
 A.~Kechris and C.~Rosendal \cite{KECHRIS_ROSENDAL} studied the automorphism groups of homogeneous countable structures.
 Among numerous other results they characterized when an automorphism group admits a comeager conjugacy class.

 Even more recently, M.~Doucha and M.~Malicki \cite{DOUCHA} examined generic representations of discrete countable groups in Polish groups.
-I.~Goldbring, S.~E.~Kunnawalkam and Y.~Lodha \cite{GOLDBRING} studied generic algebraic properties in spaces of enumerated groups.
-Their approach is essentially equivalent to what we introduce in Section~\ref{s.countably_infinite_discrete_groups}.
-Among many other results they proved that in the space $\calg'$ of all enumerated countably infinite groups the following hold: \begin{itemize} \item Every group property $\calp\subseteq\calg'$ with the Baire property is either meager or comeager. \cite[Theorem~5.1.1]{GOLDBRING} \item Every isomorphism class is meager in $\calg'$. \cite[Theorem~1.1.6 and Remark 1.1.4]{GOLDBRING}. \item Algebraically closed groups form a comeager set in $\calg'$. \cite[Lemma~5.2.7]{GOLDBRING} \end{itemize} For the sake of completeness and understandability we present our own development.
-It follows our paper \cite{ELEKES}, which is available only on arXiv.
-We developed the results of \cite{ELEKES} independently of Goldbring, Kunnawalkam and Lodha.
-After we encountered their paper \cite{GOLDBRING}, we decided to not publish \cite{ELEKES} but rather extend the theory to topological groups.
-This culminated in the present paper, which contains results of \cite{ELEKES} not covered by \cite{GOLDBRING} as well as new ones on compact groups.
+I.~Goldbring, S.~Kunnawalkam Elayavalli and Y.~Lodha \cite{GOLDBRING} studied generic algebraic properties in spaces of enumerated groups.
+Among many other results, they proved that in the space $\calg'$ of all enumerated countably infinite groups the following hold: \begin{itemize} \item every group property $\calp\subseteq\calg'$ with the Baire property is either meager or comeager \cite[Theorem~5.1.1]{GOLDBRING}; \item every isomorphism class is meager in $\calg'$ \cite[Theorem~1.1.6 and Remark 1.1.4]{GOLDBRING}; \item algebraically closed groups form a comeager set in $\calg'$ \cite[Lemma~5.2.7]{GOLDBRING}. \end{itemize} To maintain the coherence and clarity of the paper, in Subsection~3.1, we provide several definitions and basic observations that were essentially already present in \cite{GOLDBRING}.
+Also, we make heavy use of a special case of \cite[Lemma~5.2.7]{GOLDBRING}, which we state and prove as Theorem~\ref{t.alg_closed}.

-\textbf{Main goal.} The objective of this paper is to initiate the study of generic properties of topological groups.

-\textbf{Setup.} The study of Polish groups is a well-established branch of descriptive set theory, and locally compact Polish groups constitute an important subclass.
-As is customary in classical texts, we restrict our attention to the two most well-studied subclasses: countable discrete groups and compact groups.

-First, we study generic properties of countably infinite discrete groups by topologizing the set of multiplication tables in a natural way.
+\textbf{Setup and goals.} First, we extend the theory developed by I.~Goldbring, S.~Kunnawalkam Elayavalli, and Y.~Lodha: we study further generic properties of countably infinite groups.
+Then we turn to a more general family of problems: generic properties of topological groups.
+We investigate two important classes of topological groups: